-Type Significant Observable Input Position Change In Input Impact on Fair Value Measurement Energy-Related Commodity Contracts Forward Market Price Power Sell Increase/(Decrease) Lower/(Higher) Energy-Related Commodity Contracts Forward Market Price Gas Sell Increase/(Decrease) Higher/(Lower) Other Financial Instruments Forecast Generation Levels Sell Increase/(Decrease) Higher/(Lower)
+Туре Significant Observable Input Position Change In Input Impact on Fair Value Measurement Energy-Related Commodity Contracts Forward Market Price Power Sell Increase/(Decrease) Lower/(Higher) Energy-Related Commodity Contracts Forward Market Price Gas Sell Increase/(Decrease) Higher/(Lower) Other Financial Instruments Forecast Generation Levels Sell Increase/(Decrease) Higher/(Lower)

 The fair value of each contract is discounted using a risk-free interest rate.
 In addition, a credit reserve is applied to reflect credit risk, which is, for interest rate swaps, calculated based on credit default swaps using the bilateral method.
 For commodities, to the extent that the Net Exposure under a specific master agreement is an asset, the Company uses the counterparty's default swap rate.
 If the Net Exposure under a specific master agreement is a liability, the Company uses a proxy of its own default swap rate.
-For interest rate swaps and commodities, the credit reserve is added to the discounted fair value to reflect the exit price that a market participant would be willing to receive to assume the liabilities or that a market participant would be willing to pay for the assets.
-As of December 31, 2023, the non-performance reserve was a \$15 million gain recorded primarily to total operating revenues in the consolidated statements of income.
+For interest rate swaps and commodities, the credit reserve is added to the discounted fair value to reflect the exit price that a market participant would be willing to receive to assume the liabilities or that a market participant would be willing to receive to assume the liabilities or that a market participant would be willing to receive to total operating revenues in the consolidated statements of income.
 It is possible that future market prices could vary from those used in recording assets and liabilities and such variations could be material.